 However, for urgent care requiring an appointment very soon, it may not be possible for you to see your regular GP if they are not available, and it may not be safe for you to wait until they are available - the priority here will be providing urgent clinical assessment by a trained clinician as soon as possible.

-Dropping off your request in the box at the surgery

 What do I do to book a Nurse Appointment?

 The booking of appointments with our Nursing and Health Care Assistant team will stay exactly as it is for now.